Idalisvaladez/project-phase-3/README.md

 - C: create new player/user
 - R: show inventory, hints in the room, and tools they can pick up
 - U: update the foreign key of the tool item so that it matches the owner
-- D: delete an item from our inventory by it's name
+- D: delete an item from our inventory by it's id

 # Object Relationships: